BumblebeeBat/FlyingFox/docs/glossary.md

 cash - the basic form of currency in FlyingFox.
 Cash is an asset, but not a liability.
 It can be spent at any time.

-wait-money - This form of money is unspendable.
-Wait-money is made out of cash.
-If you hold it long enough, eventually you can turn it into bonds.

-bonds - Users who want to earn profit by contributing to the consensus mechanism bond some of their wait-money, and it becomes bonds.
-Bonds are an asset and a liability.
-If you fail to participate in the consensus mechanism, then your bonds quickly lose value.
-You can turn the bond back into cash at any time.
+bonds - When validators sign over the next valid block, some of their money becomes temporarily unaccessable.
+If the validator tries to cheat by signing another block at the same height, then their money is taken away.

 blockchain - a method of maintaining consensus over some data.